ArcasCZ/fsiforum-scraper/README.md

 Little script for downloading materials from File Thingie at FSI Forum.

 ## Instalation
-You have to have installed Python 3.8 or newer.
+You have to have installed Python 3.8 or newer and git.

 Instalation is pretty simple.